omeka/plugin-SimpleContactForm/README.md

 This plugin for the [Omeka] platform adds a simple contact page to allow users to send a mail to a recipient.
 A notification can be sent to an admin too.

-The form can be used alone or be included in any page.
+The form can be used alone or be included in any page via a helper or a shortcode.

 Installation